 You will be notified of the acceptance status of your application by early August.

 What is the intended timeframe for the 18-month budget period?

 The intended timeframe for the 18-month budget period is approximately August–February of the subsequent academic year.

 How and when will the AARC Award be disbursed to awardees?

-Award payment will be made in full in August.
+Award payment will be made in full after the required paperwork is received from all awardees and processed, typically in mid-September.
 The check will be made out to your university.
 ASHA will require a letter from your university's Grants Management Office indicating its willingness to receive the check and to complete a Form W-9.

 Are there any post-award requirements?

 Yes, interim and final progress reports are required.
+You will be asked to report your progress towards the goals you specified in your mentored research and teaching plans.
 Awardees are required to request approval (in writing) for any changes to their mentoring plans or budget.

 What if I still have questions?

 Please contact ASHA's Academic Affairs and Research Education unit at